kristoffer-dyrkorn/software-renderer/tutorial/1/README.md

 At this point, we have a working test - as long as the vertices are specified in a counterclockwise order.
 The next question is: Which pixels should we test?

 The first assumption could be to test all pixels on screen, but we can be more efficient than that - we could test just the pixels inside a bounding box around the triangle.
-This way we test fewer pixels, but we still ensure that we test all the pixel we need to test.
-If finding such a bounding box can be done relatively quickly (quicker than testing all pixels on the screen), then this will also make the code execute faster.
+This way we test fewer pixels, but still all the ones that we have to test.
+If finding a bounding box can be done relatively quickly (quicker than testing all pixels on the screen), then this will be a faster solution.

 The bounding box can be found by taking the minimum and maximum values of all the vertex coordinates.
-And this is a very quick operation, so we will use that optimization.
+And this is a very quick operation, so we will use that here.

 In code, finding the bounding box looks like this: